 Sophia is a business (not a college) that sells courses you can take at home for college credit.
 These courses transfer to colleges that accept ACE credit.
 (What is ACE?)

-Sophia’s courses are video-lesson based, and a little more expensive than some of their other ACE competitors, however, they offer 2 courses completely free that are each worth 1 college credit.
-Be sure to grab them even if you don’t take anything else from this company.
+Sophia’s courses are video-lesson based, and used to be a little more expensive than some of their other ACE competitors, however, in August 2020, they changed their pricing structure to $79/month.

 There are a couple things I really like about Sophia.

 (1) You pay 1 price.
-This is an advantage over the subscription products (Straighterline, Studycom, etc.) that charge a monthly fee, because once you’ve bought the course, you’re not under a time crunch to complete it quickly.
-This allows all of us to let our kids complete the course over a full semester if we want.
+The monthly rate is great, but the low annual price offers a distinct advantage over the other subscription products (Straighterline, Studycom, etc.), because the cost is so low and you’re not under a time crunch to complete it quickly.
+This allows all of us to let our kids complete the course over a full semester, if we want.
+Unfortunately, under this new price structure, you ARE under a time crunch to complete a course quickly.
+You can work on 2 courses at a time, but if you don’t get them finished inside of 1 month, you’ll have to keep paying until you do.

 (2) No photo ID required.
 For teens that have a driver’s license or passport, this might not be a big deal, but if your teen doesn’t have an official identification card of some kind, getting past the ID checkpoint can be a pain.
 Sophia doesn’t require a photo ID, so no worries.